9812u49823juhre/Great/Open-Source-Plugin-Tutorial.md

 You would change **Chars** to the name of your plugin (written in [CamelCase](https://duckduckgo.com/?q=camelcase) format).

-You probably guessed # denotes a comment. _# ABSTRACT:_ is a special comment line that gets automatically parsed by [Dist::Zilla](https://metacpan.org/module/Dist::Zilla) to make nice documentation.
+You can probably guess that # denotes a comment. _# ABSTRACT:_ is a special comment line that gets parsed automatically by [Dist::Zilla](https://metacpan.org/module/Dist::Zilla) to make nice documentation.

-Next we have a [use statement](https://duckduckgo.com/?q=perl+use) that imports [the magic behind](https://github.com/duckduckgo/duckduckgo/tree/master/lib/DDG) our plugin system into the local namespace (in this case the Goodie system).
+Next we have a [use statement](https://duckduckgo.com/?q=perl+use) that imports [the magic behind](https://github.com/duckduckgo/duckduckgo/tree/master/lib/DDG) our plugin system into the local namespace (in this case, the Goodie system).

 ```perl
 use DDG::Goodie;
 ```

-Then we see the **triggers** keyword that specifies on what queries the Goodie operates.
+Then we see the **triggers** keyword that specifies on which queries the Goodie operates.
 Think of triggers as _trigger words_.
 We take the query and break it up into words and then use those words to _trigger_ DuckDuckGo plugins.

 ```perl
 triggers start => 'chars';
 ```

 In this case there is one trigger word, **chars**.
-In a query like _chars test_, chars is the first word and would therefore trigger our Goodie.
-The **start** keyword says make sure the trigger word is at the start of the query.
+In a query like _chars test_, chars is the first word so it would trigger our Goodie.
+The **start** keyword says, "Make sure the trigger word is at the start of the query".
 The => symbol is there to separate the trigger words from the keywords (for readability).

-Once your triggers are specified, you then define how to **handle** the query, which is another keyword.
+Once your triggers are specified, you define how to **handle** the query; _handle_ is another keyword.
 Like triggers, handle takes a second keyword, this time explaining what to handle.

 ```perl
 handle remainder => sub {
 ```

-You can _handle_ different pieces of the query, but the most common is the **remainder** of it, which refers to the rest of the query (everything but the triggers).
-For example, if the query was _chars test string_, the trigger would be _chars_ and so the remainder would be _test string_.
+You can _handle_ different pieces of the query, but the most common is the **remainder**, which refers to the rest of the query (everything but the triggers).
+For example, if the query was _chars test string_, the trigger would be _chars_ and the remainder would be _test string_.

 The right side of the statement (after the =>) is a function, denoted by the sub {} construction.